 Energisers: Most of us can stay focused for longer if we get a chance to move around and have a laugh.
 Some people will love short games and ice-breakers; other people will hate them!
 You could try offering a quick group game for everyone who wants to join in.
 Other options include a short break, chance to go outside, swapping seats, a few moments to stretch, or 'purposeful' activities with movement built into them.

-Ideastorms: It can help to get lots of ideas out before you start evaluating and deciding what to do.
+Ideastorms: A technique to help get lots of ideas out before you start evaluating and deciding what to do.
 Many people feel more creative when they know their suggestion won't be immediately criticised.
 Plus, thinking up lots of possibilities helps the group to not get stuck on the first idea.
 Announce the question, encourage 'thinking outside the box' and impractical suggestions, and write down every idea anyone shouts out.
 Ask people to hold back on commentary if they can.
 Emphasise that unworkable ideas may have the seeds of a new idea that would work.